Malltip/iOSInterview/README.md

 }
 ```

-Note that the JSON response contains two root elements:
+Note that the JSON response contains one root element:

 * "feeds" contains an array of deals for the mall specified
-* "offset" contains the feedId of the last feed in the feeds array

 **Retailer Logo** images can be obtained from